 Testautomation is a matter of Return of Investment (RoI).
 There are three important cost factors.
 The first factor is the Software (SW) library to control the Device Under Test (DUT) the second one is stimulation and measurement Hardware.
-The last factor are the Testcase (TC) related SW parts.
-This SW depends on the number of Tests and there complexity.
+The last factor are the Testcase– (TC) related SW parts.
+This SW depends on the number of tests and there complexity.

 The following graph shows a typical RoI curve for a Testautomation.

-The ooS HW have the best factor of function to cost (ftc).
+The COTS HW have the best factor of function to cost (ftc).
 For automation we need to connect to these HW with a SW interface.
 We try to generate driver which uses the HW without any additional SW executable which came from the HW vendor.
 This reduces the onetime cost for the SW licenses for each Testbench.